tomcrown/zap-x/README.md

 3. The recipient receives an email with a link: `zap-x-five.vercel.app/claim/<token>`
 4. They click the link, sign in with Privy (their email), and a wallet is auto-created
 5. The backend releases escrow funds to their new wallet via a signed transfer

+### Cancel & Refund

+If a recipient hasn't claimed their funds yet, the sender can cancel the transfer and receive a full refund instantly.
+This covers cases like sending to the wrong email, changing your mind, or a recipient who never claims.

+1. Sender initiates a cancel on any pending transfer
+2. The backend verifies the claim link has not been redeemed
+3. Escrow funds are released back to the sender's wallet

 ### Gasless Transactions